darrent1974/UMPA/README.md

  * The original (Python-based) implementation of the method is available at https://github.com/pierrethibault/UMPA, and is also included in this repository, in the file [speckle_matching.py](https://github.com/optimato/UMPA/blob/main/UMPA/speckle_matching.py).
 The publication associated with that work is [M.-C.&nbsp;Zdora, P.&nbsp;Thibault, T.&nbsp;Zhou, F.&nbsp;J.&nbsp;Koch, J.&nbsp;Romell, S.&nbsp;Sala, A.&nbsp;Last, C.&nbsp;Rau, and I.&nbsp;Zanette, “X-ray Phase-Contrast Imaging and Metrology through Unified Modulated Pattern Analysis,” Phys.
 Rev. Lett., **118** 203903 (2017)](http://dx.doi.org/10.1103/PhysRevLett.118.203903).

-## Local source innstallation instructions
+## Local source installation instructions
 In the current state, this repository is only compatible with Linux, and has only been tested with the `gcc` / `g++` compiler.

 ### Linux